 Students may be able to transfer up to 135 credits.
 At least 45 credits must be completed at Walden.

 Start dates are offered each quarter, so you can begin your program when it is convenient for you.
 Enrollment in this nurse practitioner specialization is currently open to new students.

-This course provides students with an overview of the evolution of nursing as a profession and introduces students to their new role as scholar-practitioners.
-The course examines changes in the U.S. healthcare delivery system, the importance of information technology, and measures that promote quality, safety, and better health outcomes in patient care.
-Students consider major issues and trends in in contemporary nursing and healthcare practice, including the influence of socioeconomic, ethical, legal, political variables, and professional values.
-Through weekly discussions and assignments, students explore and share personal experiences in the context of contemporary nursing issues, such as the nursing shortage, workforce challenges, health care financing, professional organizations, and diversity.
+In this course, students are provided with an overview of the evolution of nursing as a profession and introduced to their new role as scholar-practitioners.
+They examine changes in the U.S. healthcare delivery system, the importance of information technology, and measures that promote quality, safety, and better health outcomes in patient care.
+Students consider major issues and trends in contemporary nursing and healthcare practice, including the influence of socioeconomic, ethical, legal, and political variables and professional values.
+Through weekly discussions and assignments, students explore and share personal experiences in the context of contemporary nursing issues, such as the nursing shortage, workforce challenges, healthcare financing, professional organizations, and diversity.
 They are challenged to examine and propose solutions to these nursing issues in addition to those in their workplace.
-Students reflect on Walden’s mission of social change and its impact on their future nursing practice as a scholar practitioner.
-Since this is the first nursing course within the RN/BSN program, students learn to use Walden University’s resources to enhance writing skills.
+Students reflect on Walden's mission of social change and its impact on their future nursing practice as a scholar-practitioner.
+Because this is the first nursing course within the RN/BSN program, students learn to use Walden University's resources to enhance writing skills.
 Students are also introduced to the tools essential to success at Walden.